 In 1909, Wanamaker bought the organ and had the parts shipped to his seven-story tall emporium.
 Over the course of two years, Wanamaker dramatically expanded the organ so that it would fill his entire store.
 In fact, his vision for the organ was so immense, that he had a factory built on site to create new parts and pieces for the organ.
 Between 1911 and 1930, 40 full-time employees worked non-stop to create and install an additional 18,000 pipes to the already huge pipe organ.
 Wanamaker brought in several famous contemporary organists to supervise the construction and offer input, including Marcel Dupré.

-The finished organ, even today, is truly a sight to behold.
-It weighs an impressive 287 tons.
-28,500 pipes are fitted throughout the seven stories of the department store that houses it.
-There is an incredible variety of pipes of all sizes, the largest being more than 32 feet long, and the smallest being a miniscule quarter-inch long.
-Its console is made up of six ivory keyboards, 42-foot controls, 168 piston buttons, and 729 color-coded stop tablets.
-But the Wanamaker Organ is famous for more than just its size.
+The completed organ remains breathtaking to this day.
+It weighs an astonishing 287 tons and contains approximately 28,500 pipes spread across all seven stories of the building.
+These pipes range dramatically in size, from more than 32 feet long to as small as a quarter of an inch.
+The console is equally impressive, featuring six ivory keyboards, 42 foot controls, 168 piston buttons, and 729 color-coded stop tablets.
+Despite its immense scale, the Wanamaker Organ stands out for more than its size alone.
 Wanamaker was concerned with the quality of the organ as much as he was the quantity.
 The entire instrument is made from high-end materials and was crafted by master artisans.
 This instrument is a work of art in every sense.

 The Wanamaker Organ Today